 Discover New Zealand’s native wildlife in this exciting new facility – Wildbase Recovery.
 Native animals come to the centre after treatment at Massey University’s Wildbase Hospital and you can see them as they spend time recovering and regaining their strength before being released back into the wild.
 Much of the centre is undercover, including the interactive Powerco Education Centre, but take your raincoat so you can visit the resident animals in the walk-through aviary, maybe the tuatara will venture out to say hello.

 Sneak quietly through the covered walkway at Wildbase Recovery to meet the recovering patients.

-Te Manawa Museum of Art, Science and History
+Te Manawa Museum of Art, Science and Heritage

 A local favourite, Te Manawa’s displays can be enjoyed over and over again, with lots of hands-on activities and new things happening all the time.
 Discover the story of the Manawatū River with the interactive Te Awa exhibition, have a play in Kids TM and have fun with the educational activities, or wander through the Manawatū Heritage exhibits.

-Fun for all ages at Te Manawatū Museum of Art, Science and History.
+Fun for all ages at Te Manawatū Museum of Art, Science and Heritage.

 Palmerston North City Library

 Known as the Living Room of the city, the multi-story Palmerston North City Library is right in the heart of our city and is a place for everyone.
 From the Welcome Room where you can sit and catch up on the news, use the public computers and free Wi-Fi, through to the children’s area with hands-on activities and snuggly seating spots.
 Grab a book and curl up in front of the window overlooking The Square or George Street, where you can pop down for a coffee and treats.